Skip to main content

 ParameterTypeDescription

-A translation is just a plain object:
+A translation object is an ordinary object:

 FieldTypeRequiredDescription

-dirstringnoText direction, usually ltr or rtl.
+dirstringNoThe direction of the text, usually ltr or rtl.

-other fieldsstringnoTranslation keys and values.
+other fieldsstringNoTranslation keys and their values.

 Example: